MarcosFernandez/gemtools/Readme.md

 Change log
 =====================
+    1.7.2
+    - Fixed issue with BAM indexing when using samtools 1.X
+    - Changed http server providers of the gem binaries

     1.7.1
     - Fixed issue with fasta files where no qualities are provided
     - Fixed issue with cutom output folder in the RNA-Pipeline and where